AbhinayaPinreddy/Anomaly_detection_using_Qdrantedge_on_raspeberrypi/README.md

-# Real-Time Sensor Anomaly Detection
+# Real-Time Sensor Anomaly Detection on Raspberrypi OS

 ## Overview
-This project demonstrates a real-time anomaly detection system using sensor data and vector similarity.
+This project demonstrates a real-time anomaly detection system using sensor data and vector similarity on raspberrypi.

 It simulates sensor readings (temperature, humidity, vibration), stores normal patterns in a vector database, and detects anomalies based on similarity scores.